scriptype/Makefile-for-the-Front-End/readme.md

 that I no longer continue.

 You can clone this repository to kickstart a frontend project.
-Required folder structure for the Makefile to work is set up.
+Required folder structure is set up for Makefile to work.

 ## Setup

 You need `Node` and `npm` installed on your machine which is capable of running Makefiles (i.e: not Windows as far as I know).

-Install dependencies before running `make`.
+Install dependencies:
 ```sh
 npm i
 ```

-Besides modules used in Makefile, `react` and `react-dom` for JS side and `express` for dev-server will also be installed.
+Besides modules used in Makefile, `react` and `react-dom` for JS and `express` for dev-server will also be installed.
 They are not mandatory.

 ## Run